 I stayed at the wonderful Hotel Bristol, which could not have been more comfortable, welcoming and safe.
 It is situated right on Sniper Alley, the main motorway connecting the airport to the city centre, and all the buildings pre-dating 1992 are staggeringly pockmarked with bullet holes and shell damage.

 These were just the edifices that managed to stay standing.
 People around the world became accustomed to seeing terrible television images of what was taking place in Sarajevo from 1992 to 1996 when an estimated 10,000 civilians were murdered, as they had no choice but to go about their daily lives under sniper fire and mortar shelling.

 My first, evocative walk was from Hotel Bristol to the Holiday Inn, where virtually all foreign journalists in Bosnia were holed up during the Balkan conflict.

 There are just so many graves, too – in parks, in former Olympic venues – anywhere all the bodies could be buried.
-Three years ago the Monument to Murdered Children, 1,600 of them, was erected in the city: an unfinished sand castle in glass, representing what those children did not live to complete.
-It’s deceptively pretty to look at until you realise the story behind it.
+Three years ago the Monument to Murdered Children, 1,600 of them, was erected in the city: an unfinished sandcastle in glass, representing what those children did not live to complete.
+It’s deceptively pretty to look at until you realize the story behind it.

 The main marketplace and city’s heart is around the Sebilj fountain.
 Surrounded by dozens of narrow lanes, it is crammed with craft workshops and grill joints.
-The best souvenir buys seem to be copper products and the stunning jewellery that the Turkish quarter has been celebrated for since the days of Ottoman Empire.
+The best souvenir buys seem to be copper products and the stunning jewelry that the Turkish quarter has been celebrated since the days of the Ottoman Empire.